pingcap/docs-dm/en/faq.md

 You need to first check and confirm the following things:

 - `disable-detect` is not configured in the replication task.
-- The data is not inserted manually or by other replication procedures.
+- The data is not inserted manually or by other replication programs.
 - No DML filter associated with this table is configured.

 To facilitate troubleshooting, you can first collect general log files of the downstream TiDB instance and then ask for technical support at [TiDB Community slack channel](https://tidbcommunity.slack.com/archives/CH7TTLL7P).
 The following example shows how to collect general log files: